GregUtas/robust-services-core/README.md

 reading a large specification.
 An overview of the POTS application is provided [here](/docs/RSC-POTS-Application.md).

-## C++ static analysis tool
+## C++ static analysis tools

-The development of RSC got sidetracked when the author decided to develop C++ static analysis tools.
-This toolset detects violations of various C++ design guidelines, such as those found in Scott Meyers' *Effective C++*.
-It also analyzes `#include` directives to determine which ones should be added or deleted.
+The development of RSC has been somewhat sidetracked by the development of C++ static analysis tools.
+These tools detect violations of various C++ design guidelines, such as those found in Scott Meyers' *Effective C++*.
+They also analyze `#include` directives to determine which ones should be added or deleted.
 Even if you're not developing applications with RSC, you might find these tools useful.
 An overview of them is provided [here](docs/RSC-Cpp-Static-Analysis-Tools.md).